Expert Tips: Managing People and Culture in a Growing Service Company

 A. Define the Customer-First Culture

 There’s no one-size-fits-all company culture.
 Attitudes, beliefs, behaviors, etc. are how companies differentiate themselves.
 Leaders need to be clear on their definition of customer-centricity and loyalty.
 What do customers want?
 How is it delivered?
 Is the frontline equipped to make customer-focused decisions that achieve those goals?
 Are the right processes and thinking in place (internally and externally).
-How to do this?
+How to do this

-• Put words to what a desired culture looks and acts like for the business – be as specific as possible.
+a desired culture looks and acts like for the business – be as specific as possible.
 Senior leaders must be aligned and clear on what that means, in all functions.
-Every frontline and back-office role impacts the customer experience.
+Every frontline and back-office role impacts the customer experience. - Develop a “story” with actual visualization of that culture.
+Visuals eliminate the fuzziness of words.
+Here’s an example.

 B. Managers are Critical to the Process

-• Help managers understand their role.
+- Help managers understand their role.
 Don’t assume they know it.
 Engage them, coach them and have an open dialogue about how to act like an owner.
 Managers link senior leaders and the frontline.
 Understanding the strategy, connecting that strategy to their teams (how they support the strategy), and coaching their people so every individual understands how their job impacts the customer strategy.

-• Drive ownership of the team’s results with tools like Customer Experience Scoreboards.
+- Drive ownership of the team’s results with tools like Customer Experience Scoreboards.

 C. Individuals Must Create Authentic Customer Experiences